GuyAzria/home-organizer/README.md

 ### Step 8: Welcome to Home Organizer!
 Once the setup is complete, a new **HO-AI** icon will appear in your Home Assistant sidebar.

+**No Hidden Menus:** There are no complicated settings screens or hidden menus to learn!
+The entire interface is designed to be completely intuitive.
+Simply click the **Pencil icon (✏️)** in the top right corner to enter Edit Mode, and all your management options (adding, renaming, deleting, and changing icons) will instantly appear exactly where you need them.

 <p align="center">
   <img src="images/inst9.png" width="30%" alt="HO-AI Sidebar Icon">
   <img src="images/inst10.png" width="60%" alt="Empty Home Organizer Dashboard">